"I Support" Frame Photo Booth Event Guide

 • “Why did you choose to participate today?”

-• "Would you like to share a positive note with a pregnant mom?"
+• "Would you like to share a positive note with a pregnant or parenting mom?"

 Get your campus involved!

-2. Ask students and staff if they are willing to take a photo with the photo booth frame.
+• Ask students and staff/faculty members if they are willing to take a picture with the photo booth frame.
 They can have a photo taken together or by themselves!

 Post on your group’s social media accounts.

-2. Add a hashtag to your event and tag the participants who gave you permission!
+• Add a hashtag to your event and tag the participants who gave you permission!
+Don’t forget to tag @studentsforlife, as well.

 SFLA Resources to Request from your Regional Coordinator: